Queen Domination by SAT Solving: Introduction

-One promising direction is the use of Boolean satisfiability problem (SAT) solvers.
-SAT solvers have already been successfully applied to a number of difficult combinatorial problems in recent years, including the Boolean Pythagorean Triples problem~\cite{heule2016}, a case of the Erdős Discrepancy Conjecture~\cite{konev2014}, Lam’s problem~\cite{bright2021}, the enumeration of Williamson matrices~\cite{Bright2020}, and Ramsey number computations~\cite{li2025}.
-Rather than developing a custom search algorithm—an error-prone and time-consuming endeavor—researchers instead encode the problem in propositional logic.
-Many combinatorial problems have natural and compact Boolean encodings, and these are often simpler and more reliable to implement compared to custom software.
-These logical formulations are then passed to SAT solvers which are highly optimized and extensively tested search engines.
-Modern SAT solvers also output formal resolution proofs in the case of unsatisfiability, enabling independent certification of unsatisfiability results.
+One promising direction for addressing this challenge is Boolean satisfiability (SAT) solving.
+SAT solvers have been successfully applied to a variety of difficult combinatorial problems, including the Boolean Pythagorean Triples problem~\cite{heule2016}, the chromatic packing number of $\mathbb{Z}^2$~\cite{Subercaseaux2023}, a case of the Erdős Discrepancy Conjecture~\cite{konev2014}, the minimum Kochen--Specker problem~\cite{ijcai2024p210,Kirchweger2023}, the Williamson conjecture~\cite{Bright2020}, and Ramsey theory~\cite{li2025,Barnoff2026}.
+Rather than implementing a specialized search algorithm, researchers encode the problem as a propositional formula.
+Such encodings are often considerably simpler than bespoke search software, while modern SAT solvers are highly optimized, extensively tested, and capable of generating formal resolution proofs for unsatisfiable instances.
+These proofs can subsequently be checked independently, providing strong guarantees that no solutions have been overlooked.

-\textsc{Unidom} is a state-of-the-art search tool written by W.~Bird that was used to resolve open instances of the queen domination problem, including the largest board sizes reported in the literature~\cite{bird2017}.
-During the course of our investigation, we discovered a bug that causes \textsc{Unidom} to not enumerate all solutions of the queen domination problem when run under certain configurations.
-Details of a failing testcase are provided in Appendix~\ref{app:unidom_bug}\@.

-In our work, we adopt a SAT-based approach to first certify the correctness of all previously reported queen domination results for chessboard sizes $n \leq 18$ and also solve the open instance $n = 19$ under the model enumeration setting—i.e., enumerating all optimal solutions up to isomorphism.
-Our results are detailed in Section~\ref{sec:results}.
+In this work, we adopt a SAT-based approach to certify all previously reported queen domination results for chessboard sizes $n\leq18$ and to resolve the previously open case $n=19$ under model enumeration, i.e., by enumerating all optimal solutions up to isomorphism.
+Although modern SAT solvers provide proof generation, they are general-purpose tools and do not exploit the domain-specific reasoning available to specialized solvers such as \textsc{Unidom}.
+Consequently, a significant part of this work focuses on designing an efficient SAT encoding, including improved literal ordering, symmetry breaking, and Cube-and-Conquer techniques to make proof-producing SAT solving competitive for this problem.
+Our SAT methodology is presented in Section~\ref{sec:encoding}, and its performance is evaluated in Section~\ref{sec:results}.